temporalio/documentation/docs/dev-guide/golang/project-setup.md

  --namespace backgroundcheck_namespace
 ```

-See the [temporal workflow start](/cli/workflow#start) command API reference for more details.
+For more details, see the [temporal workflow start](/cli/workflow#start) command API reference.

-After starting the Workflow, we can now see it in the Temporal Platform.
+After you start the Workflow, you can see it in the Temporal Platform.
-We can use the Temporal CLI, or the Temporal Web UI to monitor the Workflow's progress.
+Use the Temporal CLI or the Temporal Web UI to monitor the Workflow's progress.

 #### List Workflows